elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A function expression uses a semi-colon because it gets declared by assignment, and all assignments must use a semi-colon to terminate the statement.</div><br />
+  <div><strong>Interview Response:</strong> A function expression uses a semi-colon because we declare it by assignment, and all assignments must use a semi-colon to terminate the statement.</div><br />
   <div><strong>Technical Response:</strong> A Function Expression gets used inside a statement as a value, and it is not a code block but rather an assignment.
 The semicolon ( ; ) is recommended at the end of statements, no matter what the value is.
 So, the semicolon is not related to the Function Expression itself, and it just terminates the statement.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />